hatredholder/Ozon-Checker/README.md

 # Ozon Price Checker

-Ozon.ru price checker.
+OZON.ru price checker.

+Functionality: Add a URL to track; Update all URLS; Check discounted items; Delete a URL.

+Frontend: CSS, Bootstrap 5.1.
-Made with Django 4.0, BeautifulSoup and Selenium.
+Backend: Django 4.0, BeautifulSoup and Selenium.

 # To do/to add: